 I know, I know.
-I said to be self-sufficient and not look for hand-holding in Tip #5.
+I told you to stand on your own two feet and not expect hand-holding in Tip #4.

-BUT, there will be times when you’ll need to ask for help.
-Maybe you get stuck on a project and you don’t know what to do.
-And, the standards aren’t any help.
+But sometimes, you’ll need to ask for help.
+Maybe you’re stumped on a project, and the standards aren’t helping.

-The good thing is, as a new engineer you have a grace period to acclimate.
-It’s around 6 months to one year.
-Other engineers understand this too, so they won’t hold too much against you.
-In fact, they’ll be extra helpful.
-Just do your damndest to learn people’s names to build relationships.
-This goes a long way in others warming up to you.
+The good news is, as a new engineer, you get a grace period of about 6 months to a year to adjust.
+Your colleagues get that, so they won’t hold much against you.
+They’ll even be extra helpful.
+Just do your best to learn names and build relationships.
+That goes a long way in getting people on your side.

 #7 Your contribution levels will be minimal

-New engineers rarely ever lead complex projects and this is totally normal.
-Because companies don’t expect much from newbies.
+New engineers hardly ever lead projects, and that’s totally normal.
+Companies don’t expect much from rookies.

 #8 Get your hands dirty and do work

-Ask to visit the field or factory, or where ever you execute your engineering plans.
-Because seeing the execution of your work is an endless learning experience.
+Request to visit the field, factory, or any location where your engineering designs come to life.
+Observing the execution of your plans is a never-ending learning experience.

-Speak with vendors, customers, other engineers, tech support, governmental agencies, and so on.
+Engage with vendors, customers, fellow engineers, tech support, government agencies, and others.

-Communication is a big part of being an engineer, especially if you want to move up the ranks.
-And the sooner you master your communication skills, the better off you’ll be.
+Communication is crucial for engineers, particularly if you aim to climb the career ladder.
+The sooner you hone your communication skills, the better off you’ll be.

-When I first started working, I wasn’t too familiar with technical communication.
-For example, how to deeply explain designs to other engineers.
+When I first started working, I struggled with technical communication, like explaining designs in detail to other engineers.
 I feared sounding like an idiot.

 - Master engineering email writing using these 14 tips